Organica-Img Solid Waste Management

 Solid waste management could be described as the collection, treatment, and disposal of generated waste.

-A better understanding of waste and keeping abreast with the latest technologies allows us for efficient waste management by reusing, recycling, and upcycling of solid waste.
+A better understanding of waste and keeping abreast with the latest technologies allows us to efficient waste management by reusing, recycling, and upcycling solid waste.

 With the uncontrolled rise of industrialization and human population, the rate of waste generation has grown exponentially.